 Students learn research-based methodologies that are specific to Physical Education content area instruction.
 Students engage with relevant information from textbooks, experts, and professional journals associated with Physical Education and secondary instruction.
-In addition, students participate in fieldwork hours that take them into both middle and high
+In addition, students participate in fieldwork hours that take them into both middle and high schools.

-Prerequisite(s): EDU 409/509, 411/511, 497/514, 407/515, and permission of the Program Director
+Grade Type: Letter Grade Prerequisite(s): EDU 409/509, 411/511, 497/514, 407/515, and permission of the Program Director